run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/tickets/use/link-other-functionalities-to-the-ticket.md

 2. To inform the ticket (request/incident) complementary data, check the option of capture or view;

-3. To link **Sub-requests**, click on the toogle button (placed in the upper righ side of the screen) and then on "Create sub-ticket" to create a new request, or click on "Create sub-ticket by copy" to register a new request with the same date of the original request;
+3. To link **Sub-tickets**, click on the toogle button (placed in the upper righ side of the screen) and then on "Create sub-ticket" to create a new request, or click on "Create sub-ticket by copy" to register a new request with the same date of the original request;